aspose-total/Aspose.Total-Products/total/en/net/conversion/pptx-to-mhtml/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to MHTML via C# or Online App" h2=".NET API for PPTX to MHTML conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert PPTX files to MHTML.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPTX file to HTML.
+This component provides a wide range of features and capabilities, including the ability to create, manipulate and convert PowerPoint presentations.
+It also supports a variety of output formats, including HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to MHTML.
+This component provides a comprehensive set of features and capabilities for working with spreadsheets.
+It supports a variety of input and output formats, including HTML and MHTML.
+It also provides a powerful set of APIs for manipulating and converting spreadsheets.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTX file to MHTML within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to MHTML.
+By using Aspose.Total for .NET, developers can easily convert PPTX files to MHTML within any .NET, C#, ASP.NET and VB.NET application.
+This can be achieved in two simple steps, by using Aspose.Slides for .NET to export the PPTX file to HTML, and then using Aspose.Cells for .NET to convert the HTML file to MHTML.
+This provides a powerful and convenient way to convert PPTX files to MHTML.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}